Stop me if you’ve heard this before: a frustrated developer is fed up with their manager making bad decisions and focusing on the wrong things.

 When you’re leading a software development team, this isn’t the type of out-of-touch manager you want to be.
 Fortunately, you can equip yourself with tools, strategies, and methods to set you and your team up for success, even without much technical experience.
 How do you lead a development project to success and effectively manage a team of software developers?

 In many ways, leading developers is just like leading any other team.
 You don’t necessarily need to know how to code to understand how the people on your team get work done.
 You might not comprehend the technical aspects of architecture and programming, but you can still get a grasp on their common roadblocks, preferred tools, and best practices.
+For example, if you are an Agile organization, as long as you are an expert in Agile, you can manage Agile for IT operations, even without an extensive knowledge of IT.

 You need to learn the warning signs that something is going to slip.
 Create a good working environment and do your best to guide without micromanaging.